 I imagined that the mermaid show would consist of an occasional mermaid swimming around waving at the audience.
 I was wrong.
 The mermaid show in Florida is a full-blown production show with a story, characters, dancing, and singing.

-The curtain rises, and then you are transported into the most magical underwater world right inside of an actual spring.
+The curtain rises, and then you are transported into the most magical underwater world right inside an actual spring.

 Video of Wonders of Weeki Mermaid Show